RustScan/RustScan/README.md

 # 🔭 Why RustScan?
 Why spend time running fast scans and manually copying the ports, or waiting for a 20 minute scan to finish when you can just do all 64k ports in less than a minute?
-## 🔬 Using Nmap with and without RustScan
+## 🔬 Nmap with and without RustScan
 * Gif here comparison

 | **Name** | ⚡ Nmap with RustScan  | 🐢 Nmap without RustScan |